Table of Contents

-Getting a Commercial Equity Line of Credit (CELOC)
+- Where to Find a Commercial Equity Line of Credit

-When you’re running a business, you may come up against unforeseen expenses or an opportunity to grow your company pops up and you wonder about small business financing.
-But without working capital to cover those costs, it can be challenging.
+When you’re running a business, you may encounter unforeseen expenses or an opportunity to grow your company might suddenly appear.
+In either case, you may wonder about small business financing.
+But without working capital to cover the costs, acquiring it can be challenging.

-If your business has substantial commercial property assets, one type of financing you might consider is a commercial equity line of credit.
+If your business has substantial commercial property assets, one type of financing you could consider is a commercial equity line of credit.

 What Is a Commercial Equity Line of Credit?

 A commercial equity line of credit (CELOC) is a type of credit offered by banks and other lenders that allows businesses to use their commercial property as collateral for financing needs.
 These credit lines work in a similar way to other lines of credit.
-Rather than receiving a large lump sum of funds up front, you are approved for a maximum amount and then you can take out funds up to that max at any time.
-You pay back and owe interest only on what you have borrowed.
+Rather than receiving a large lump sum up front, a successful applicant is approved for a maximum amount and can then take out funds up to that max at any time.
+They pay back (and owe interest on) only what they’ve borrowed.

-A commercial equity line of credit is generally secured by commercial property.
+A commercial equity line of credit, sometimes called a commercial real estate line of credit or commercial property line of credit, is generally secured by commercial property.
 In the event that the CELOC borrower defaults on the loan, the bank or lender can seize and sell that asset to cover the remaining balance.

-Lines of credit can be useful because there are times when you need some cash now and some later, particularly with something like a renovation project.
-You won’t have to take out multiple small business loans if you need more money over time; you simply borrow against your line of credit.
+Lines of credit can be useful because sometimes you may need some cash now and some later – with a lengthy renovation project, for example.
+This way, you won’t have to take out multiple small business loans if you need more money over time.
+You can simply borrow against your line of credit.

 How Does a CELOC Work?